FHA Home Loan Topics Covered

 What’s the difference between pre-qualified and pre-approved?

 Pre-qualification is a determination of the loan amount you’re likely to receive.
-To obtain pre-qualification, you usually are interviewed by a licensed loan officer in California who determines the pre-qualification amount.
+To obtain pre-qualification, you usually are interviewed by a licensed loan officer in Sherman Oaks who determines the pre-qualification amount.
 On the other hand, to be pre-approved, you must submit an application and verify your credit and financial history.
 After you receive your pre-approval certificate, you’re in a stronger position to close earlier and negotiate a better price.

 How long do FHA loans take to close?